-The Wells Society was established to recognize those who, like Oscar and Helen Wells, have included the Museum in their estate plans.
-The thoughtfulness and generosity of Wells Society members help to ensure that the Museum will continue to collect, preserve, and exhibit works of art and serve as a place of learning and exploration for generations to come.
+The Birmingham Museum of Art has established The Wells Society to recognize those who, like Oscar and Helen Wells, have included the Museum in their estate plans.
+The thoughtfulness and generosity of Wells Society members help to ensure that the Museum will continue to collect, preserve and exhibit works of art and provide educational programs and services to future generations.